Kinematics and metallicity of the dwarf spheroidal galaxy Andromeda XVIII: Methods

 We measured radial velocities (Section~\ref{sec:rv}) and abundances (Section~\ref{sec:abund}) from the DEIMOS spectra.
 In order to make these measurements, the spectra needed to be prepared for analysis (Section~\ref{sec:spec}).

-\subsection{Preparation of spectra}
+\subsection{Preparation of Spectra}

 We divided each spectrum by a telluric standard spectrum following the procedure of \citet[][Section~3.2]{kir08}.
 The standard star was HR7346, a rapidly rotating star of spectral type B9V\@.
-The star was observed on 2015 May 19 by drifting the star across a 0.7'' slit during the exposure.
+The star was observed on 2015 May 19 by drifting the star across a {\rm $0.''7$} slit during the exposure.
 The spectrum was continuum-normalized.
 The absorption depths were scaled to the airmass of the And~XVIII observations before division.

 Still, some wavelength windows are severely disturbed by telluric absorption, and we excluded them from the measurements of radial velocity and elemental abundances \citep{kir08}.
-However, these regions are still included in the slit mis-centering correction described in Section~\ref{sec:rv}.
+However, these regions are still included in the slit miscentering correction described in Section~\ref{sec:rv}.

-\subsection{Radial velocities}
+\subsection{Radial Velocities}

 We measured radial velocities by cross-correlating each spectrum with a suite of template spectra. \citet{kir15c} described the observations of the template spectra, as well as the procedure for performing the cross correlation, which was based on the work of \citet{sim07}.
 The uncertainties in radial velocity were estimated from Monte Carlo resampling of the spectra.
 The redshift corresponding to this radial velocity, $z_{\rm rest}$, is used to place the spectra in the rest frame.